-Pretty much everything, from the perception of reality to our dreams, takes place in our brain, and the more we learn about the human brain, the more we know that we hardly know anything.
-It is probably the most complex organ known to us and the site of cognitive and neuronal processes that control not only our musculoskeletal system, for example, but also our feelings and emotions.
+Let’s talk about the libido.
+Pretty much everything, from the perception of reality to our dreams, takes place in our brain.
+The more we learn about the human brain, the more we know that we hardly know anything.
+It is probably the most complex organ known to us.
+It’s the origin of cognitive and neuronal processes that, amongst other things, control not only our musculoskeletal system but also our feelings and emotions.

 Disturbances around the libido, such as a lack or lack of desire for the other person, can have several causes and have different treatment options.